zukas97/asteroids/README.md

 you can also run `make run` to compile it, run it, and then remove it.

-# dependancies for the binairy release
+# Binairy
+I have not yet made a package for any distro as this is still in development but there is a binairy in releases

+Dependancies: <br />

 `SDL2`